Did New Mexico Police Violate Your Civil Rights?

-The attorneys of McGinn, Carpenter, Montoya & Love (MCML) stand up for the victims of police misconduct and civil rights violations across New Mexico.
+The attorneys of McGinn, Montoya, Love & Curry.
+P.A.
+(MMLC) stand up for the victims of police misconduct and civil rights violations across New Mexico.

 A police department is required to protect its citizens, not put them in danger.
 In order to protect innocent and vulnerable citizens as well as police officers themselves, police departments must have systems in place that ensure their officers have the proper training and tools at their disposal to make encounters with citizens as safe as possible.
 When police officers and police departments hurt or kill the very people they are sworn to serve and protect, we will demand accountability and change.

 - Wrongful convictions and arrests

 - Other types of police misconduct

 As national leaders in personal injury and consumer protection law, the lawyers of MMLC are ideally equipped to help you exercise your civil liberties and combat injustice.
 We will be glad to speak with you regarding a possible claim against law enforcement.
 Schedule a free consultation by calling our Albuquerque office at 505-633-8796 or by contacting our attorneys online.

 Harper V. The Albuquerque Police Department, U.S. District Court For New Mexico, cause no. CIV 96-1048 (1996).

 The APD SWAT team was called to respond to a family’s call for help with their suicidal loved one, who had walked into a wilderness area at night.
 After two hours in the cold, Larry Harper decided not to commit suicide.
 He was walking back to his truck in the dark when he was “lit up” by the SWAT team, then chased through the darkness by nine black-clad and camouflaged officers and two police dogs.